 The City's diversity work is rooted in the principles of equity, access, inclusion, opportunity, and cultural competence.
-These principles guide department efforts to improve city policies, hiring and retention, training and workforce development, communications and outreach, and programs and services, as outlined in Parks & Community Services' 2020-2022 Diversity Strategic Plan.
+These principles guide Parks and Community Services Department efforts to improve city policies, hiring and retention, training and workforce development, communications and outreach, and programs and services, as outlined in Parks & Community Services' 2020-2022 Diversity Strategic Plan.